tonyg/syndicate/doc/demand-matcher.md

 of demand and supply for a task.
 We also need to track a few more bits of information.

-When demand for a task drops briefly, we *expect* a drop in supply, *even demand increases again before we detect a supply drop*.
+When demand for a task drops briefly, we expect a drop in supply in future, *even if demand increases again before we detect a supply drop*.

 For this reason, in some circumstances, the default task supervision strategy of DemandMatcher *recreates* supply on supply drop in some circumstances.
 It keeps track of whether a supply increase is expected, and of whether a supply decrease is expected for each task.